-Grants of up to $40,000 to Rhode Island associations, organizations, individual farmers, and residents for initiatives that advance the marketability of eligible agricultural products across the State.
-Funding is intended for a wide range of activities, including but not limited to, research, marketing, education, and product development.
-Specialty crops are defined by this federally supported program as fruits and vegetables, dried fruit, tree nuts, and nursery crops including floriculture such as Christmas Trees, cut flowers, honey, hops, and turf grass production.
+Grants to Rhode Island organizations, industry groups, academic institutions, and individuals for initiatives that advance the marketability of eligible agricultural products across the State.
+Funding is intended for a wide range of activities, including but not limited to research, outreach, education, and COVID-19 pandemic relief.

 GrantWatch ID#: 179488

 DEM anticipates that approximately between $150,000 - $300,000 will be awarded to projects enhancing the competitiveness of Rhode Island specialty crops.
 A maximum grant award does not exist.

 During the FY 2019 and 2020 funding cycles, the average amount of funding, per award, totaled $42,605 and $32,437, respectively.